Mass redact a wide range of documents

 Q: Do mass redactions involve extra costs?

-Q: What data spaces are mass redactions available in?
+Q: What data spaces support mass redactions?

 A: Mass redactions are available in active review.